App-vNext/Polly/README.md

 ```

+Circuit-breaker policies block exceptions by throwing `BrokenCircuitException` when the circuit is broken.
+See: [Circuit-Breaker documentation on wiki](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker).

 Note that circuit-breaker policies [rethrow all exceptions](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker#exception-handling), even handled ones.
 A circuit-breaker exists to measure faults and break the circuit when too many faults occur, but does not orchestrate retries.
 Combine a circuit-breaker with a retry policy as needed.

-For more depth see also: [Circuit-Breaker documentation on wiki](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker).

 ### Advanced Circuit Breaker
 ```csharp